AlenArnautovic/chatbot/README.md

     -	Open the newly created connection if test of the connection was successful
 3. Create a connection for accessing the database via code:
     -	In MySQL Workbench (when connected to database):
-      -	Create a new Schema with the name chatbot
+     -	Create a new Schema with the name *chatbot*
      -	Execute the query: ALTER USER 'root'@'localhost' IDENTI-FIED WITH mysql_native_password BY 'root';
      -	Execute the query: flush privileges;
-4. In VSCode:
-    -	Make sure that the mySQL2 driver in version 3.2.0 is installed and can be found in the package.json file within the server folder.
-Oth-erwise run npm i from the        terminal.
-Consider running this state-ment in the server folder
-    -	Check in the databaseMain.ts file if the declared values for the connection are fitting to your connection
+4. (After The start of the Chatbot-> See next step)
+    - Open the URL localhost:4200
+    - There should be 3 buttons in the lower right corner
+    - Click first on the *Create Database* Button (wait 30seconds)
+    - Then click on *Insert Test Data* Button (wait 30seconds)
+5. The Database should now be set up

 ## Start the Chatbot: